gcallah/BookReviews/atherton.md

 At the end of the book, I was left with a few questions that I wished it had taken up:

-Atherton makes it very clear that Berkeley is largely addressing contemporary or near-contemporary philosophers such as Descartes, Locke, and Malebranche.
+Atherton makes it very clear that Berkeley is largely addressing contemporary or near-contemporary philosophers, such as those mentioned above.
 I wondered if he would have the same objections to hylomorphic theories of matter as he did to those of the Cartesians.
 (An especially relevant question given the recent popularity of neo-Aristotelianism.)